km185287/NCR_Virtual_Store/NCRVS/readme.md

-This app is for store owners to create, manage their virtual stores.
+This app is for businesses to sell their products online.
+The order will be placed directly to the store owner and NCR VStore acts as a transparent mediator between users and store owners.
+The main focus is to onboard the store owners to sell their products online and cope up with the digital era.